druth0/yet-another-backlight/README.md

 # Usage

-yabl i (increases LCD backlight)

-yabl d (decreases LCD backlight)

-yabl ik (increases keyboard backlight)

-yabl dk (decreases keyboard backlight)

-yabl p(prints the percentage of maximum that is currently set for the LCD backlight)
+yabl -i, --increment: increases backlight (optionally by a specified amount)

+yabl -d, --decrement: decreases backlight (optionally by a specified amount)

-yabl pk (prints the percentage of maximum that is currently set for the keyboardbacklight)
+yabl -s, --status: prints the percentage of maximum that is currently set for the backlight

 # Installation